michaldaniel/button-calendar-android/README.md

-# "Button calendar" android application
+# "Button Calendar" android application

 ## Visually track a new year's resolutions progress on a button calendar 📅.